 Plus, some patients (more often women than men) taking ACE inhibitor drugs may also develop a troublesome dry, hacking cough as a side effect, but this may be alleviated by switching to a newer generation of the medication.

-Plus, Recent Data on Lung Cancer Has Me Very Concerned
+Plus, Data on Lung Cancer Has Me Very Concerned

-While many pharmaceutical medications have side effects I can live with, or will counteract with diet or supplements, recent data concerning ACE inhibition and lung cancer has me very concerned.
+While many pharmaceutical medications have side effects I can live with, or will counteract with diet or supplements, data concerning ACE inhibition and lung cancer still has me concerned.
+Specifically, data shows enhanced lung cancer after five years of use but more research is warranted to see if there is a relationship!

 If you are on a medication like ACE derivatives you may want to discuss this with your physician and explore the possibility of other pharmaceutical alternatives.